Kena Ember

 PERSONALITY/MOTIVATION

 Kena's been on her own for a number of years, having lost her family in a fire that she was not responsible for stating, though she does blame herself.
-She figures it had to be her fault, after all, who else on their street suddenly burst into flame a couple of days ago?
+She figures it had to be her fault, after all, who else on their street had their house suddenly burst into flame?
 She'd been lucky, no one had been around when that big-ass bad-ass German shepard from up the block scared the shit out of her.
 One second, the dog is running at her, teeth bared, and the next, he's running like his tail was on fire ... which it literally was.
 Kena was on fire and her clothes were ash.
 She knew her neighorhood and was able to get home wihtout being seen.
 Her mom did ask her about what she'd done with her jeans the next day.

 When the fire destroyed her home, Kena figured that no one would want a kid that burst into flame in her sleep.
 With no other family, she stuck out her thumb and hit the road.
 The next couple of years were hard on the girl and a more then a few times some other street person figured a young teenage girl on her own was someone no one would miss.
 Well, no one seemed to miss the men that tried to rape her.
 Thing is, she never felt bad for having killed to protect herself and it was not like there was a lot left afterwards, just a pile of ash.
 Any wonder why she doesn't trust anyone?
 Or why she is cynical?